huland/logseq-notes/pages/SerializerMethodField.input.validation.md

   	...

   ```
-- This validation does not run with this implementation, the ets_offer is a `serializers.SerializerMethodField()`
+- the validation does not run, the ets_offer is a `serializers.SerializerMethodField()`